Genevieve Nnaji: Education

 She attended Methodist Girls College (Yaba, Lagos), before proceeding to the University of Lagos, where she graduated with a bachelor's degree in creative arts.
 While at the university, she began auditioning for acting jobs in Nollywood.

 Career

 Nnaji started her acting career as a child actor in the television soap opera Ripples at the age of eight.
 In 1998, at the age of 19 she was introduced into the growing Nigerian film industry with the movie Most Wanted.
 Her subsequent movies include Last Party, Mark of the Beast and Ijele.
 In 2010, she starred in the film Ijé: The Journey.
 She has starred in over 200 Nollywood movies.

-In 2004, Nnaji signed a recording contract with EKB Records; a Ghanaian record label, and released her debut album One Logologo Line.
+Nnaji, alongside eight other actors known as the G8, Omotola Jalade Ekeinde, Richard Mofe-Damijo, Emeka Ike, Ramsey Nouah, Nkem Owoh, Stella Damasus, and Jim Iyke, was banned in 2004 for charging excessively high fees.
+In the same year, Nnaji signed a recording contract with EKB Records; a Ghanaian record label, and released her debut album One Logologo Line.
 It was a mix of R&B, hip-hop and urban music.
 In 2004, Nnaji was voted the face of Lux.

 In 2005, she won the Africa Movie Academy Award (AMAA) for Best Actress in a Leading Role, becoming the first actress to win the award.